 .
 Sprinkle the rub onto the flesh of the salmon.
 Place the second half of the salmon

 , flesh-side down, on top the first half.
 Fold the plastic over to cover, and then close the foil edges together and crimp tightly around the fish.

 Place the wrapped fish onto a sheet pan and top with another sheet pan

 .
 Weigh down with a brick or 2 and refrigerate for 12 hours.
 Flip the fish

 over and refrigerate another 12 hours.
 Some juice will leak out during the process so make sure there's a place for the runoff to gather.

 Unwrap the fish and rinse off the cure

 mixture with cold water.
 Pat the salmon dry with paper towels and place in a cool, dry place (not the refrigerator) until the surface of the fish is dry and matte-like, 1 to 3 hours depending on humidity.
 A fan may be used to speed the process.

 , keeping the temperature inside the smoker at about 200 degrees F, until the thickest part of the fish registers 150 degrees F, about 1 hour.
 Serve immediately or cool to room temperature, wrap tightly and refrigerate for up to 3 days.

-with some of the reserved Apple Cider Vinaigrette, and top with the Salad of Apple, Dried Cherries, Hazelnuts and Greens.
+Place the salmon on a platter.
+Drizzle with some of the reserved Apple Cider Vinaigrette, and top with the Salad of Apple, Dried Cherries, Hazelnuts and Greens.
 Serve.